 How Public Would Someone’s Situation Be If They Were Arrested?

 Once somebody is arrested, his or her name would actually go into a public database.
 The following day, any member of the public will be able to get a list of the people arrested in that county.
 However, since a lot of people do not actually know such a list exists, someone’s arrest would not be as public as they think it would be.

 Their place of employment and their friends and family would not be notified unless they access the database.
 It would actually remain a private thing unless somebody does a background check, in which case it would show the person had been arrested.

-For more information on Misconceptions About Criminal Charges, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (310) 894-8548 today.
+For more information on Misconceptions About Criminal Charges, an initial consultation is your next best step.
+Get the information and legal answers you’re seeking by calling (310) 448-1529 or contact us online.

 We promptly return phone calls and emails.
 Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
 We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.